ehn-dcc-development/eu-dcc-business-rules/certlogic/specification.md

 ## Negation (`!`)

 The negation operation takes one operand, and returns `true` if that operand's falsy, and `false` if it's truthy.
-It's an error if the operand is neither falsy, nor truthy.
+It's an error if any operand is neither falsy, nor truthy.

 ## Offset date-time (`plusTime`)